If you experience any form of sexual violence, it is not your fault, you are not alone, and help and support is available.

 If you think that you may be at risk of immediate harm, contact the police on 999.

-If you have been physically injured or are having suicidal thoughts, seek help from the Accident and Emergency department of your local hospital.
-In non-emergency situations, contact your GP.
+If you have been significantly physically injured or are having suicidal thoughts, seek help from the Accident and Emergency department of your local hospital.
+In non-emergency situations, contact your doctor.

 It can be difficult to make decisions when you have just been raped or sexually assaulted.
 You might want to talk through your options with someone you trust, like a family member or friend.
 You may also need some time to decide what to do.